Super-Protocol/docs/docs/marketplace/guides/troubleshooting.md

 <br/>
 <br/>

 Click the **Get Result** button to download the order log file containing technical information about the error.
-If the file is difficult to read, you can analyze it using a chatbot like Claude or ChatGPT.
+If the file is difficult to read, you can analyze it using a chatbot like Claude, ChatGPT, or similar.

 ### Trust remote code